-Figure 3b-14 presents the cumulative TAC emissions by the major categories for the three years of interest.
-The overall cancer-risk-weighted emissions decreased between 2017 and 2029.
+Figure 3b-14^v presents the cumulative TAC emissions by the major categories for the three years of interest.
+The overall toxicity-weighted emissions decreased between 2017 and 2029.
 In particular, diesel heavy duty trucks and off-road equipment decreased substantially over the 12-year period, driving down the overall TAC emissions.

-\Numbers may not add up due to rounding
+^v Numbers may not add up due to rounding

 Figure 3b-14: Toxic air contaminant emissions from all sources in the East Los Angeles, Boyle Heights, West Commerce community, shown by major categories.
-Emissions are weighted based on their cancer risk relative to DPM
+Emissions are weighted based on their toxicity.